 - Gradual Return to Running: Only resume running under guidance, ensuring a slow and progressive increase in intensity and distance.

-If shin pain persists despite rest and home management, it is crucial to consult an orthopaedic doctor.
+If shin pain persists despite rest and home management, it is crucial to consult an orthopedic doctor.
 Proper diagnosis is essential to rule out more serious conditions like stress fractures or other underlying causes, ensuring a treatment plan is tailored to your specific needs.

 About the Author